 Another method of enhancing furniture you already own (if buying new ones isn’t budget-friendly in this period of your financial scheme) is to utilize lighting in parallel to furniture pieces.

 More than one ceiling light can be mounted right atop the dining area to amplify the dining table itself and make it “appear” broader.
 Tracking lights can be set up in kitchen counters to emphasize the counter’s length without making the space around it seem cramped.
 Low-level chandeliers are splendid in living rooms.
 They bring in a warmth which will be reflected onto the couches.
-Plus, chandeliers are always that extra touch of “gorgeous” and/ or “pretty”.
+Plus, a chandelier is always that extra touch of “gorgeous” and/ or “pretty”.

 3. Color Management/ Manipulation